Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-vss.rst

 * ...
 * **Port Number SSR** gets samples: ``S_SSR``, ``S_SSR+SSR``, ``S_2*SSR+SSR``, ...

-.. _SSR_POINTSIZE_CONSTRAINTS:
+.. _DSP_SSR_POINTSIZE_CONSTRAINTS:

 Padding Input Data based on Super Sample Rate and Point Size
 ------------------------------------------------------------

 If the point size is a multiple of SSR, then the inputs can be passed as is to the FFT.
 Otherwise, every point size number of samples needs to be padded with zeros to the closest multiple of SSR before giving as input to the FFT.
 The output data also contains Point size number of valid data samples padded to the closest multiple of SSR.

-.. _ADD_FRONT_TRANSPOSE:
+.. _DSP_ADD_FRONT_TRANSPOSE:

-VSS Mode 1 creates a transpose block at its input that is used to rearrange data that arrives in the natural SSR order described in :ref:`VSS_SSR_OPERATION` into an order needed by the first set of compute units within the VSS.
+VSS Mode 1 creates a transpose block at its input that is used to rearrange data that arrives in the natural SSR order described in :ref:`DSP_VSS_SSR_OPERATION` into an order needed by the first set of compute units within the VSS.
 This block uses buffers in the PL to rearrange the data.
 If the user wants to input data directly in the form needed by the compute units, they can save on memory resources by setting the ADD_FRONT_TRANSPOSE flag to 0.
 If the front transpose is removed, ensure that the data arriving in each port satisfies the formula:

 .. math::